-Talents and voice producers tend to charge depending on the purpose of the recording, and the equipment they must use to provide a finished product.
-In short, if the recording is going to be heard by many people and helps the buyer make a lot of money, talents expect to get more money than if the recording has a very limited use.
-For example: a 30 second recording for a TV commercial broadcast all over the US may cost several times more than a five minute recording for a local documentary.
+Voice Actors and voice producers tend to charge depending on the purpose of the recording and the equipment they must use to provide a finished product.
+In short, if the recording is going to be heard by many people and helps the buyer make a lot of money, voice actors expect to get more money than if the recording has a very limited use.
+For example, a 30-second recording for a TV commercial broadcast all over the US may cost several times more than a five-minute recording for a local documentary.

 Pre- and Post-Production

-Many Voice123 voice over talents can also do pre and post-production work (copy-writing, translating, adding background music, mixing voices, encoding for a special delivery, adding special effects, etc.).
+Many Voice123 Voice Actors can also do pre and post-production work (copy-writing, translating, adding background music, mixing voices, encoding for a special delivery, adding special effects, etc.).
 We call these talents "voice producers."
 These fees are usually charged on top of the fees that the voice talent charges for the dry read.
 Voice producers charge an average of USD $113 per hour of pre- and post-production work.

 The prices listed below include studio costs for the voice recording (not for post-production).
 You may expect similar prices if you want the talent to go to a designated studio, but designated studios can lead someone to charge studio rental fees.